cuttlefishh/python-for-data-analysis/lessons/lesson20.md

 4. Open a **pull request**.
 5. **Merge** your pull request.

-### Working on Git (command line)
+### Working with Git on the Command LIne

 #### Set up Git

-This tutorial will show you how to download and install the latest version of Git, set your username and commit email address in Git, and authenticate a new repository with GitHub: https://help.github.com/articles/set-up-git/.
+This tutorial will show you how to download and install the latest version of Git, set your username and commit email address in Git, and authenticate a new repository with GitHub.
+Available online here: https://help.github.com/articles/set-up-git/.

 ```
 # first download and install Git from https://git-scm.com/downloads